happy-changelog/happy-changelog-workflow/README.md

 This repository uses an automated changelog management system that helps maintain consistent changelog entries and automates version bumping based on semantic versioning.

+**Disclaimer:** This workflow is in early stages of development.
+It is simple, but not very flexible yet.
+It goes without saying, that any contributions are welcome!

 [Skip to Project Setup Instructions ➡](#project-setup-instructions)

 ## How It Works